vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **SAY** Before we finish up with loops I want to introduce you to one more member of the Python
         standard tool belt: "ZIP"!
 What problem does this solve?
-        Imagine you have 2 collections with element you wish to process in your loop at the same time...
+        Imagine you have 2 collections with elements you wish to process in your loop at the same time...

-**CMD**: Walk through description in the notebook and sequence identity example
+**CMD**: Walk through description in the notebook and sequence identity example.

+**CMD**: Explain `None`.

 **EXERCISES**: 6-6, 6-7